Friday, October 16, 2009

 There comes a time in all of our lives when we are faced with the choice to regret or to move on, and it is always a difficult decision to make.
 But once we've decided to let go of what could have been, it only makes it easier to hold on to the wonderful things we already have.
 I understand so much more now about my path in this life and what I am meant to do here.
 And, yes, there has been great loss- but there have also been a great many blessings.
 As I sit here reflecting on times past, all I can think is how happy I am about where I am now.
 And how excited I am about where I am going next.

 Two years ago, it just wasn't my time.
 It wasn't my time to be a mom.
 I accept that now.
-But I also know that someday, it will be.
+And who knows?
+Maybe someday, it will be.

 I leave you now with an entry from my old journal.